DUI Accidents

 How Kemp Law Backs You Every Step of the Way

-When you hire Kemp Law, you’re gaining a dedicated legal advocate who will handle every element of your case, so you can concentrate on healing.
+When you hire Kemp Law, you gain a dedicated legal advocate who will handle every part of your case, allowing you to focus on healing.

 Our Comprehensive Approach Includes:

-1. Free Consultation: We listen to your story, evaluate your case, and provide honest guidance on your legal options.
+1. Free Consultation: We listen to your story, review your situation, and offer honest advice on your legal options.

-2. Collecting Evidence: Our team gathers evidence to prove fault, such as police reports, witness statements, and blood alcohol content (BAC) results.
+2. Collecting Evidence: Our team gathers relevant evidence to demonstrate fault, including police reports, witness statements, and BAC results.

-3. Exploring Dram Shop Claims: We investigate whether bars, restaurants, or liquor stores contributed to the accident by overserving alcohol.
+3. Exploring Dram Shop Claims: We investigate whether bars, restaurants, or sellers contributed to the crash by overserving alcohol.

-4. Calculating Damages: We partner with medical experts, economists, and life care planners to determine the long-term costs of your injuries.
+4. Calculating Damages: We work with healthcare professionals, economists, and planners to document the long-term effects of your injuries.

-5. Negotiating with Insurers: We aggressively negotiate with insurance companies to secure a settlement that accounts for the full scope of your losses.
+5. Negotiating with Insurers: We push for a settlement that covers the full scope of your losses.

-From start to finish, Kemp Law ensures your case is handled with professionalism, compassion, and determination.
+From start to finish, Kemp Law manages your case with professionalism, compassion, and resolve.

 Florida’s Drunk Driving Laws